Dad's Army

-Situation
+Premise

-The show is set in the fictional seaside town of Walmington-on-Sea, on the south coast of England.
-The exterior scenes were mostly filmed in and around the Stanford Training Area [STANTA], near Thetford, Norfolk.
-Walmington, and its Home Guard platoon, would be on the front line in the event of a German invasion across the English Channel.
+The series is set in the fictional seaside town of Walmington-on-Sea, located on the south coast of England, not far from Eastbourne.
+The exterior scenes were mostly filmed in and around the Stanford Training Area (STANTA), near Thetford, Norfolk.
+Walmington, and its Home Guard platoon, would be on the frontline in the event of a German invasion across the English Channel.
 The first series has a loose narrative thread, with Captain Mainwaring's platoon being formed and equipped, initially with wooden guns and LDV armbands, later on with full army uniforms; the platoon is part of the Queen's Own Royal West Kent Regiment.

-The first episode, "The Man and the Hour", begins with a scene set in the "present day" of 1968, in which Mainwaring addresses his old platoon as part of the contemporary '"I'm Backing Britain" campaign.
+The first episode, "The Man and the Hour", begins with a scene set in the then-present day of 1968, in which Mainwaring addresses his old platoon as part of the contemporary '"I'm Backing Britain" campaign.
 The prologue opening was a condition imposed after initial concerns from Paul Fox, the BBC1 controller, that it belittled the efforts of the Home Guard.
 After Mainwaring relates how he had backed Britain in 1940, the episode proper begins; Dad's Army is thus told in flashback, although the final episode does not return to 1968.
 Later episodes are largely self-contained, albeit referring to previous events and with additional character development.

-As the comedy in many ways relies on the platoon's lack of participation in the Second World War, opposition to their activities has to come from another quarter and this is generally provided by Air Raid Precautions (ARP) Warden Hodges, and sometimes by the verger of the local church (St Aldhelm's) or by Captain Square and the neighbouring Eastgate Home Guard platoon.
-The group does have some encounters related to the enemy, such as downed German planes, a Luftwaffe pilot who parachutes into the town's clock tower, a U-boat crew and discarded parachutes that may have been German; a Viennese ornithologist appears in "Man Hunt" and an IRA suspect appears in "Absent Friends".
+As the comedy in many ways relies upon the platoon's lack of participation in the Second World War, opposition to their activities must come from another quarter.
+This is generally provided by Chief Air Raid Precautions (ARP) Warden Hodges, and sometimes by the verger of the local church (St Aldhelm's) or by Captain Square and the neighbouring Eastgate Home Guard platoon.
+The group, however, does have some encounters related to the enemy, such as downed German planes, a Luftwaffe pilot who parachutes into the town's clock tower, a captured U-boat crew, and discarded parachutes that may have been German.
+A Viennese ornithologist appears in "Man Hunt" and an IRA suspect in "Absent Friends".